diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-## Activity 4: Get a value from an attribute
+### Activity 4: Get a value from an attribute
 Here we want to listen to the `secret-word` property from the `secret-card` component.
 In `index.html`, let's add this property:
 ```html
   <secret-card secret-word="a secret password"></secret-card>
 ```
-Now, let's use this value inside the `secret-card.js` file
+Now, let's use this value inside the `secret-card.js` file:
 ```js

 export default class SecretCardComponent extends HTMLElement {